esha1017verma/Calculator/README.md

 # Calculator
 A calculator is an electronic device used to perform arithmetic and complex mathematical operations.
-It helps in quick, accurate, and efficient calculations for daily or academic use.
+It helps in quick, accurate, and efficient calculations for daily or academic use for your android device
 ## Features

 - **Basic Arithmetic Operations:**